w10036w/blog/posts/interview/frontend.md

 ## Lazy Load

-- resouces in a page: listen to scroll
+- resouces in a page: IntersectionObserver listen to scroll
 - routes: `code splitting` / `React.lazy + Suspense` / 3rd libs such as react-loadable

 ## Error Handling